raymond1/simple-parser-generator/DEVELOPER_DOCUMENTATION.md

 This will trigger the "compilation" process.

-4)
+# How to configure and run Nodemon
+Not yet written

 # Concepts
 Regular nodes(class name Node) are the in-memory nodes that govern how parsing is performed.
 Match nodes(class name MatchNode) are the nodes that are emitted by the parser when it is parsing.
-Linear parsing nodes are actually rows.
-They are a mapping from a construct type to a string match function and a function that emits regular nodes.
+Linear parsing rows are a mapping from a construct type to a string match function and a function that emits regular nodes.

 Step 1: string representation of grammar is fed and transformed into an in-memory format.